Google Analytics Heatmap: How To Create And Read

 Go beyond click maps with VWO heatmaps

-VWO offers heatmapping capabilities that go far beyond simply analyzing your site visitors’ quantitative data over a click map or spreadsheet.
-VWO heatmaps allow you to picture how your visitors navigate through your webpages, which elements capture their attention, and which ones they tend to ignore in just a simple click, without having to depend on any extension.
+VWO offers heat mapping capabilities that go far beyond simply analyzing your site visitors’ quantitative data over a click map or spreadsheet.
+VWO heatmaps allow you to picture how your visitors navigate through your web pages, which elements capture their attention, and which ones they tend to ignore in just a simple click, without having to depend on any extension.
 In addition, VWO’s AI-powered heatmap generator enables you to have a predictive visual representation of website visitor behavior on your web page.
-You can rely on VWO heatmaps to show you exactly where visitors are clicking, how far they are scrolling, how they are engaging with dynamic elements such as modal boxes, and so on.
 You can also know clicks on non-clickable elements.

-Here’s a comparison of features offered by VWO heatmaps versus Google Analytics heat map:
+Here’s a comparison of features offered by VWO heatmaps versus Google Analytics heatmaps:

 Watch the VWO Heatmap in action :

-You also get to segment your website visitor base using conditional logic and gather granular insights on the behavior of various groups.
-Ultimately, you can use all the insights gleaned to draw hypotheses around how you can steadily improve the performance of your web pages through A/B testing and experimentation
+You also get to segment your website visitor base using conditional logic and gather granular insights into the behavior of various groups.
+Ultimately, you can use all the insights gleaned to draw hypotheses around how you can steadily improve the performance of your web pages through A/B testing and experimentation.

 FAQs on Google Analytics heatmaps

-The Google Analytics in-page feature shows user clicks on links on a particular page in percentages, i.e, a click map.
+The Google Analytics in-page feature shows users clicks on links on a particular page in percentages, i.e., a click map.
 It is no longer a feature of Google Analytics, however, you can still create the click map through Google Analytics, using the Page Analytics Chrome extension.

 The heatmaps created on the website data extracted from Google Analytics can help you easily identify and visualize trends within your important Google Analytics metrics such as the number of new website visitors, pages/user sessions, etc. We have shared a template where you can easily set up Google Analytics-powered heatmaps.
 Get the template in the post.